comunidadrubymx/comunidadrubymx.github.io/src/sponsors.en.md

 # Sponsors

-## Want to sponsor on of our events?
+## Want to sponsor one of our events?

 First of all, thank you so much for being interested in supporting our community!